Updated the day 24 January, 2022

 One must complete a Traveler’s Affidavit (Declaración Jurada del Viajero) 48 hours before arrival.
 This is available at www.c19.cl

 -A negative PCR taken up to 72 hours before the flight from the last point of departure in flights with connections.
 The results of the PCR will be required before you board and those who do not have this will not be allowed to board the flight.
+In case of entering by land, it cannot be older than 72 hours from the taking of the sample.

 - Travel Insurance that covers costs associated COVID-19.
 Minimum coverage is US$30,000.
 Medical insurance will not be required for non-resident Spanish citizens in Chile, as long as they carry their Temporary Displacement (E/CHL-11) and Residence (E/CHL-9) forms.